Join our email list

 May 11 | Warsaw

-Morning: We will begin today at the National Museum of Warsaw and enjoy a private guided tour highlighting the “Polish–Jewish Exchange” through works of art from the 19th and 20th centuries.
+Afternoon: After a break for lunch and shopping, we will go to the National Museum of Warsaw and enjoy a private guided tour highlighting the “Polish–Jewish Exchange” through works of art from the 19th and 20th centuries.
 Our tour will focus on Jewish themes in Polish art, including contributions of Jewish collectors and patrons.
 Especially prominent on this tour are works of artists Maurycy Gottlieb, Moïse Kisling, Eugeniusz Zak, and Henryk Berlewi.

-Evening: We’ll enjoy a presentation by our scholar at the hotel.
+Evening: We’ll enjoy a lecture on “1000 Years of Polish Jewish History” at the hotel.

 Meals Included: Breakfast